analogdevicesinc/ai8x-training/README.md

 * `Conv2D` padding can be 0, 1, or 2.
 * The only supported activation function is `ReLU`.
 * Pooling is always combined with a convolution.
 Both `MaxPool2D` and `AvgPool2D` are available.
 * Pooling does not support padding.
+* On AI84, three pooling sizes are supported:
+  - 2x2 with stride 1
+  - 2x2 with stride 2
+  - and, in the last layer, using a custom unload function, 4x4 stride 4.
-Pooling must cleanly divide the input data width and height.
+* Pooling must cleanly divide the input data width and height.
 For example, a 2x2 pool on 17x17 data is not supported.
 * Average pooling does not support more than 2048 bits in the accumulator.
 This translates to a 4x4 pooling window if activation was used on the prior layer, 3x3 otherwise.
 Additionally, average pooling is currently implemented as a `floor()` operation.
 Since there is also a quantization step at the output of the average pooling, it may not perform as intended (for example, a 2x2 AvgPool of `[[0, 0], [0, 3]]` will return `0`).
 * Pooling window sizes must be even numbers, and have equal H and W dimensions.
-* Pooling other than 2x2 is only supported in the last convolutional layer via a workaround in the unload function.
-AI84 generates additional output data when pooling 4x4, and thus layers cannot be chained.
 * The `Conv2D` stride is fixed to 1.
 However, the pooling stride can be 1, 2, or 4.
 * The number of input or output channels must not exceed 64.
 * The number of layers must not exceed 32.